patrickfav/website-favre/content/articles/2018-01-14-managing-logging-in-a-multi-module-android-application/index.md

 This section might not apply to many projects, but it shows how easy it was to add custom behavior transparently to the new concept.

-As mentioned above, one of our requirements is that we log important messages to an internal rolling log file which will be append when our internal error tracker sends a crash report.
+As mentioned above, one of our requirements is that we log important messages to an internal rolling log file which will be appended when our internal error tracker sends a crash report.
 Some of our features heavily suffer from fragmentation of Android devices, therefore this debugging info was often vital in finding some of the more obscure bugs.
 With Timber a new Tree was implemented and “planted” parallel to the DebugTree:

 ```
 public void onCreate() {